larry1337cat/viet-stats-card/README.md

 3. **Add New Project** → import your fork → **Deploy**
 4. (Optional but recommended) In **Project Settings → Environment Variables**, add:
    - `GH_TOKEN` = a GitHub Personal Access Token (no special scopes needed for public data)
-   - Raises the GitHub API rate limit from 60/hour to 5,000/hour
+   - Raises the GitHub API rate limit from 60/hour to 5,000/hour — needed since language stats fetch each repo individually
 5. Your card is live at `https://<your-project>.vercel.app/api/stats?username=<you>`

 ## Local development